electrode-io/electrode-ota-server/electrode-ota-server-auth-basic/README.md

 module.exports = {register};
 ```

 In the config, override electrode-ota-server-validate with your custom validate.
-Provide options if desired.
+Provide options as desired.
 ```javascript
 const root = path.join.bind(path, __dirname, "..");